jamesr1775/esports-epics/Testing.md

 ##### Device Specific Layout Changes
 - The form and checkboxes should be the same across all devices.
 ##### Manage Site Tests
-- The manage site link is only availble to an admin account.
+- The manage site link is only available to an admin account.
 - The page should display all users of the website and the current status of whether they are moderators or journalists for the website.
 - Unchecking or checking a account status checkbox and clicking update should either add or remove the correct account status stored in the database for a given user.
 - Clicking the cancel button should do nothing to the user accounts and return the admin account to its profile page.